 Are you planning a trip to Serbia?
 Do you like the Balkans as much as I do?
 I’ve created a Facebook group where you can look for advise or inspiration and share your travel stories and pictures from the Balkans and beyond.
 Join now!

-If you think of visiting Brazil or just want to read more about the country take a look what else I wrote about it:
+If you think of visiting Serbia or just want to read more about the country take a look what else I wrote about it: